 Instructions

-9. Remove lid for last 30 minutes if you want a thicker sauce.
+- Remove the lid for the last 30 minutes if you want a thicker sauce.

 Notes